As a business owner or IT Professional, how much of your day-to-day business do you now conduct on your Smartphone or Tablet device? 10%? 25%? More?

 The power of Apps to business is so great that I regularly share my own “Friday Favourite” series of popular blog posts – weekly blogs that typically an App that helps make your business life easier!

 Building a mobile app for your business might not be as difficult as you think.
-Services such as Chupamobile which allow you to create iPhone and iOS apps, even without any coding or skill design using simple templates.
+Some services allow you to create iPhone and iOS apps, even without any coding or skill design using simple templates.

 Could you create an app that allows your clients to quickly and easily log support requests with you, or find out information about your business?